-Frustrated with coming home empty-handed from “dusty bottle” hunting?
-Feeling regret for trading away Grandpa’s old Wild Turkey bottle?
+Frustrated with coming home empty-handed from dusty hunting?
+Feeling regret for trading away grandpa’s old Wild Turkey bottle?
 Or, maybe you arrived late to the scene to find there’s no old-label Turkey to be found anywhere?
 Well, you’re not alone.

-But there is hope.
-While “dusty” Wild Turkey 101 is truly special and deserves its due praise, Russell’s Reserve Single Barrel is in many ways the equivalent of 101’s classic past.
-As far as I’m concerned, it virtually “checks all the boxes.”
-Please allow me to elaborate as I present the Rare Bird 101’s …
+But, there is hope.
+While dusty Wild Turkey 101 is truly special and deserving of praise, Russell’s Reserve Single Barrel Bourbon is in many ways the equivalent of 101’s classic past.
+As far as I’m concerned, it virtually “checks all boxes.”
+Please allow me to elaborate, as I present Rare Bird 101’s …

-9. Single Barrel – There’s something to be said about a quality single barrel Kentucky straight bourbon whiskey.
-You can’t “batch” its imperfections away.
-It is what it is – what comes from the barrel is what you sip (RRSiB adds just a touch of water to maintain the brand’s 110 proof).
-What that means for the consumer is that each bottle, so long as they’re from different barrels, has the potential to be its own unique and rewarding experience.
+9. A True Single Barrel – There’s something to be said about a quality single-barrel Kentucky straight bourbon whiskey.
+You can’t batch its imperfections away.
+It is what it is; what comes from the barrel is what you sip, save for a touch of water to maintain the brand’s 110 proof.
+For the consumer, that means each bottle, so long as they’re from different barrels, has the potential to provide its own unique and rewarding experience.

-There is great debate amongst whiskey enthusiasts as to the effects of chill filtering on flavor.
-While some believe it improves taste by removing fine particles (imperfections), most will argue that it’s simply one more (unnecessary) step further from how the whiskey tasted straight out of the barrel.
-I’m not sure about you, but I prefer my bourbon as close to barrel-profile as possible.
+There is great debate among whiskey enthusiasts as to the effects of chill filtration on flavor.
+While some believe it improves taste by removing fine particles (imperfections), most will argue that it’s simply one more (unnecessary) step away from how the whiskey tasted straight from the barrel.
+I’m not sure about you, but I prefer my bourbon as close to barrel-relative as possible.

-1. It’s Wild Turkey – Okay, so clearly I’m biased on this one, but there’s something to be said about an honest legacy.
-The once small label KSBW purchased by wholesaler Austin Nichols in 1971, has turned into a worldwide mainstay thanks to the dedication and skill of Master Distiller Jimmy Russell.
-And with Eddie Russell named Master Distiller in 2015, there’s been no true “changing of the guard.”
+1. It’s Wild Turkey – Okay, so clearly I’m biased on this one, but there’s something to be said for an honest legacy.
+The once small label Kentucky straight bourbon purchased by wholesaler Austin, Nichols & Co. in 1971, has turned into a worldwide mainstay thanks to the dedication and skill of Master Distiller Jimmy Russell.
+And with Eddie Russell formally named Master Distiller in 2015, there’s been no true “changing of the guard.”
 Jimmy’s way is Eddie’s way, and Eddie’s got it down.
-Wild Turkey makes damn fine bourbon whiskey – has for decades now – and Russell’s Reserve Single Barrel is a modern-day testament to that legacy.
+Wild Turkey makes damn fine bourbon whiskey – has for decades now – and Russell’s Reserve Single Barrel Bourbon is a modern-day testament to that legacy.